eqNj/eqN-PD2-Filter/README.md

 Some jewels that are good for LLD (Low Level Dueling) will indicate such once identified.

-Made it so "Base Defense: X-X" and "Max Sockets: X" are now on seperate lines in item descriptions.
+Made it so "Base Defense: X-X" and "Max Sockets: X" are now on separate lines in item descriptions.

 Tidied up and added all new/changed runewords to applicable socketed item types.